rvantonder/lsif-ocaml/README.md

 - The `lsif.data` file is connected to a specific commit.
 You can upload different `data.lsif` for each commit (in feature branches, etc.)
 - Make sure you are browsing the repository at the same commit you uploaded the LSIF data for.
 Sourcegraph will fall back to heuristics for commits that do not have LSIF data.
+- You do not have to index an entire project.
+For example, you might want to index only changed files for a new commit in a fresh branch or PR
-- Upload size for a `data.lsif` file is currently limited to 100MB (limit increases and compression is work-in-progress)
+- Upload size for a `data.lsif` file is currently limited to 100MB (limit increases and compression support is work-in-progress)

 ## FAQ

 #### Generating LSIF takes a while, how can I make it faster?

-Initially generating an LSIF file can take some time (20 minutes or more for large projects).
-You can speed it up with `lsif-ocaml-dump -p` to generate `*.lsif.in` files in a parallel frenzy.
+Initially generating an LSIF file can take some time (20 minutes on a Macbook for large projects).
+You can speed it up with `lsif-ocaml-dump -p` to generate `*.lsif.in` files in a (less stable) parallel frenzy.
 Note that once every `.ml*` file is processed, `*.lsif.in` files only need to be updated for changed files.
 Easily regenerate a smaller number of files by running `lsif-ocaml-dump` in subdirectories, or with, e.g.,:

 ```
 cat updated-file.ml | ocamlmerlin-with-lsif server lsif update-file.ml -dot-merlin ./path/where/update-file/lives/.merlin > updated-file.ml.lsif.in
 ```

-#### How can I exclude directories?

-See `lsif-ocaml-dump -h`, and the `-exclude` option when generating `lsif.in` files.
-See `lsif-ocaml -help` and `-exclude` to exclude `lsif.in` files from being generated in `data.lsif`.
-By default, `_build` and `*test*` directories are excluded.